 Hyaluronic acid also helps to give shape and volume to the eyes being present in the vitreous humour, a jelly-like compound in the eye, aside from also helping to encourage lubrication.
 An additional property of hyaluronic acid is that it helps to remove inflammatory compounds and since Dry Eyes Syndrome is considered an inflammation associated concern, using High Strength Hyaluronic Acid Capsules definitely helps many sufferers.

-In addition to the use of hyaluronic acid in supplement form, I would also recommend the use of hyaluronic acid in eye drops called Hycosan Extra Eye Drops.
-These eye drops contain a high concentration of hyaluronic acid to help comfort and soothe the symptoms of dry eyes and unlike artificial tears, Hycosan Extra Eye Drops have a greater viscosity so you may only need to use them once a day though the recommendation is to use one drop three times a day into each eye.
-Hycosan Extra Eye drops can be used for six months from the time of opening and are compatible with all types of contact lenses.
+In addition to the use of hyaluronic acid in supplement form, I would also recommend the use of dry eyes drops such as Manuka Honey eye drops for dry eyes.
+Optimel Manuka Honey Eye Drops contain a high concentration of Manuka Honey to help comfort and soothe the symptoms of dry eyes and unlike artificial tears, these honey eye drops have a greater viscosity so you may only need to use them once a day though you can use them three times a day for chronic dry eyes syndrome.
+If you wear contact lenses, the use these dry eyes eye drops first and wait for half an hour before inserting your lenses.

 Finally, do not forget to ensure that your diet incorporates oily fish and drink at least eight glasses of water in case dehydration is an issue.